← Back to Home

 Overview

-SpeakEasy supports four TTS providers, each with unique characteristics:
+SpeakEasy supports five TTS providers, each with unique characteristics:

 ProviderTypeAPI Key RequiredVoicesQualitySpeed